List of all-time NBA win–loss records: Play-in tournament

 Damian Lillard led the Portland Trail Blazers to the first play-in tournament victory in NBA history.

 During the 2020 NBA Bubble, the NBA introduced a play-in tournament in the 2019–20 NBA season to compensate for the suspension of the regular season and a difference in the number of games played between teams, as a result of the COVID-19 pandemic.
 For the 2019–20 NBA season, if a conference's 9th-place team was within 4 games back of the 8th-place team in the standings, a play-in matchup between the two seeds would be triggered.
 To clinch the 8th seed in the playoffs, the 8th-place team would need to win one game, while the 9th-place team would need to win two in the matchup.
-Ultimately, the Western Conference's Portland Trail Blazers and Grizzlies would face off in a play-in game.
+Ultimately, the Western Conference's Blazers and Grizzlies would face off in a play-in game.

-The future of the play-in tournament was then explored, with many reports concurring that it would indeed become a permanent fixture in the NBA.
-Due to the success of the play-in tournament and the COVID-19 pandemic persisting into the 2020–21 NBA season, the league installed a play-in tournament involving both conference's 7th- through 10th-place teams in the standings upon the end of the regular season, without regard to games back.
-The format of the play-in tournament, still in place as of the 2025 season, involves the 7th-place team plays a home game against the 8th-place team, with the winner clinching the 7th seed in their respective conference's playoff bracket.
-Meanwhile, the 9th-place team plays a home game against the 10th-place team, with the loser being eliminated from playoff contention.
+The future of the NBA play-in tournament was then explored, with many reports concurring that it would indeed become a permanent fixture in the NBA.
+Due to the success of the NBA play-in tournament and the COVID-19 pandemic persisting into the 2020–21 NBA season, the league installed an NBA play-in tournament involving both conference's 7th-place through 10th-place teams in the standings upon the end of the regular season, without regard to games back.
+The format of the NBA play-in tournament, still in place as of the 2026 season, involves the 7th-place team plays a home game against the 8th-place team, with the winner clinching the 7th seed in their respective conference's playoff bracket.
+Meanwhile, the 9th-place team plays a home game against the 10th-place team, with the loser being eliminated from playoffs contention.
 Then, the winner of the 9th-10th place team plays on the road, visiting the loser of the 7th-8th place matchup.
 The winner of this game clinches the 8th seed, with the loser being eliminated.

-23 of the NBA's 30 teams have played at least one play-in game; the seven teams yet to participate are the Denver Nuggets, Detroit Pistons, Houston Rockets, Milwaukee Bucks, New York Knicks, Phoenix Suns, and Utah Jazz.
-The Nuggets and Bucks are the only teams that have reached the playoffs while avoiding the play-in for all six seasons.
+24 teams of the NBA's 30 teams have played at least one play-in game; the 6 teams yet to participate are the Utah Jazz, Milwaukee Bucks, Houston Rockets, Denver Nuggets, New York Knicks and Detroit Pistons.